 When confronted by cognitive dissonance in others, or yourself, it is important to accept that you cannot change or control another person.
 If they are not ready, willing or open to seeing a different perspective there is nothing you can do to change that.
 You cannot convince or cajole someone into seeing a different way even if it has a mountain of evidence and truth to support it.
 This will only increase the dissonance and their feelings of anxiety, shame or guilt, which does not help anyone.

 All you can do is let them know that you have a different view and if and when they are interested or ready you will be happy to share.

 If someone tries to impose their view on you and you are not ready or willing to hear it, let them know politely and considerately that you may come back to them at a later time.
 Walk away if you have to.

-We each have the ability to contribute to creating our own reality and the collective reality of others.
+We each can contribute to creating our reality and the collective reality of others.
 How you do it is up to you.

 PS… For some individuals, the examples used in this article might create some uneasiness, stress, frustration, and let’s face it, cognitive dissonance!!!
 If that is the case, consider what is being triggered in you and which beliefs and behaviours are impacted and why.
 Acknowledge that it may be cognitive dissonance and the way forward is to consider as much information and as many perspectives as possible to find objective truth when the time is right for you!